logo English

 Japan’s death penalty under scrutiny

-Article by The Advocates for Human Rights published on November 05th, 2012
+By The Advocates for Human Rights, on 5 November 2012

 The Community of Sant'Egidio, a World Coalition member organisation, organised the event.
 Its spokesman Mario Marazziti told the audience that "Japan should follow the world trend on the issue" of the abolition of capital punishment.